 Take the official mock test.
 It’s the single most useful thing a student can do before KNET.
 The format becomes familiar, the time pressure becomes manageable, and the technical setup gets tested in advance.
 The mock booklet is linked from the KNET page.

-Watch the five explainer videos.
-One for the complete journey, one each for the three stages, and one for the setup checklist.
+Watch the explainer videos on our KNET page.
 Together they take less than an hour and they remove almost every unknown about the test.

 Set up your laptop, webcam, and internet before the slot.
 The setup checklist video walks through this.
 Last-minute technical problems are the single biggest reason students struggle on the day.
 Test the setup at least a day before.